emberjs/guides/source/localizable/tutorial/routes-and-templates.md

 We arrive at the home page which shows a list of rentals.
 From here, we will be able to navigate to an about page and a contact page.

-Before we start building the three pages for our app, we are going to clear out the contents of the `app/templates/application.hbs` file and only leave the `{{outlet}}` code in place.
-We'll talk more about the role of the `application.hbs` file after our site has a few routes.

 Now, let's start by building our "about" page.
 Remember, when the URL path `/about` is loaded, the router will map the URL to the route handler of the same name, _about.js_.